hamelsmu/hamel-site/index.md

 - Creator of [fastpages](https://github.com/fastai/fastpages), an easy to use blogging platform for Jupyter Notebooks.

-- Various [Metaflow](https://github.com/Netflix/metaflow) contributions via [Outerbounds](https://github.com/outerbounds), such as the [notebook card](https://github.com/outerbounds/metaflow-card-notebook)
+- Various [Metaflow](https://github.com/Netflix/metaflow) contributions such as the [notebook card](https://github.com/outerbounds/metaflow-card-notebook)

 - [CodeSearchNet](https://github.com/github/CodeSearchNet), Datasets, tools, and benchmarks for representation learning of code.
 This was a follow up project to [Semantic Code Search](https://github.com/hamelsmu/code_search).